stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Finally the fragment fades the colour depending on the particle age:
+Finally the fragment shader fades the colour depending on the particle age:

 ```glsl
 #version 450